Gwen John: Early life

 Gwen John was born in Haverfordwest, Wales, the second of four children of Edwin William John and his wife Augusta (1848–1884).
 Augusta came from a long line of Sussex master plumbers.
 Gwen's elder brother was Thornton John; her younger siblings were Augustus and Winifred.
 Edwin John was a solicitor whose dour temperament cast a chill over his family, and Augusta was often absent from the children owing to ill health, leaving her two sisters—stern Salvationists—to take her place in the household.
-Augusta was an amateur watercolor painter, and both parents encouraged the children's interest in literature and art.
+Augusta was an amateur watercolour painter, and both parents encouraged the children's interest in literature and art.

 Her mother died when Gwen was eight years old.
 Regarding her mother's death and the loss of her influence, John's brother Augustus later wrote: "My mother would no doubt have been helpful, but she died when I was a small child, after, I fear, a very tearful existence."

 Following their mother's premature death in 1884, the family moved to Tenby in Pembrokeshire, Wales, where governesses provided the early education of Gwen and her sister Winifred.
 The siblings often went to the coast of Tenby to sketch.
 John said that she would make "rapid drawings of beached gulls, shells and fish on stray pieces of paper, or sometimes in the frontispiece of the book she was reading."
 Although John painted and drew from an early age, her earliest surviving work was made at age 19.